 - Display and Collection: Many obsidian knives are crafted for collectors or as display pieces.
 These often feature intricate designs and craftsmanship, making them beautiful but not necessarily functional.

 - Survival Skills Training: Some survivalists use obsidian knives to practice skills such as knapping, which is the process of shaping stone into tools.

 It’s important to note that while obsidian can be incredibly sharp, it’s also fragile compared to metal.
 Obsidian blades can chip or break easily, making them less suitable for many common uses.

 In conclusion, obsidian blades are incredibly sharp, capable of achieving a level of sharpness that is superior to most, if not all, metal blades.
 Their ability to make clean, precise cuts has found niche applications in certain surgical procedures and scientific research.
 However, the brittleness and other limitations of obsidian mean that they are not suitable for many everyday uses where durability and versatility are required.
 Thus, while an obsidian blade may be the sharpest, it is not necessarily the best choice for all situations.

 For more information on the properties and uses of obsidian blades, consider the following sources:

-- “The obsidian scalpel: ultra sharp but not for surgery” – An article discussing the properties and potential uses of obsidian blades.
+- “How Obsidian blades are still cutting it in modern surgery” – An article discussing the properties and potential uses of obsidian blades.